Willy van der Kuijlen: Domestic success and the UEFA Cup victory

-Rijvers had given Van der Kuijlen free playmaker role in the team.
+Rijvers gave Van der Kuijlen the free playmaker role in the team.
 He also formed a successful striker partnership with new signing Ralf Edström.
-In 1974, Van der Kuijlen scored 27 goals (which included four in a 10–0 victory against Go Ahead Eagles) and was once again crowned league topscorer.
-Real Madrid, Nice, Anderlecht and Valencia CF became interested in signing him, but PSV rejected any incoming offers.
+In 1974, Van der Kuijlen scored 27 goals (which included four in a 10–0 victory against Go Ahead Eagles) and was once again the league's top scorer.
+Real Madrid, Nice, Anderlecht and Valencia CF were interested in signing him, but PSV rejected any incoming offers.
 The offer from Madrid was kept secret by PSV director Ben van Gelder and Van der Kuijlen's agent Jo Verstappen.
-The season finale was the KNVB beker final against NAC, which PSV won with 6–0.
+The season finale was the KNVB beker final against NAC, which PSV won 6–0.
 Van der Kuijlen scored a hat-trick in that match.
 In the 1974–75 season, Van der Kuijlen won his first Eredivisie title.
 He contributed to the success with 28 league goals.
 In November of that season, a peculiar moment occurred for Van der Kuijlen when he shot a free kick at goal in a match against FC Wageningen.
 The ball entered the goal, but ended up outside the goal because of a hole in the netting.
 After long deliberation, the referee acknowledged the goal.

 In the following year, PSV won the league and the domestic cup, and reached the semifinals of the European Cup.
 Van der Kuijlen scored 27 league goals.
 After the two consecutive titles, PSV ended second in 1977.
 Edström left the squad after the season, breaking up his partnership with Van der Kuijlen, but also giving way for a new playing style.
 PSV's game would become more varied, with Rijvers making the team play without a set striker.
 Van der Kuijlen and Gerrie Deijkers would take turns during matches in becoming the front man.
 Although he was not keen on becoming captain (declaring that he was "too busy with his own game"), Van der Kuijlen was appointed the team skipper before the 1977–78 season.

 That year turned out to be the most successful season in his career, after PSV won the Eredivisie, the domestic cup and the UEFA Cup.
 In the UEFA Cup semi-finals, PSV faced FC Barcelona, with Johan Cruyff and Johan Neeskens as opponents.
 PSV won 4–3 on aggregate and advanced to the finals, where Bastia was beaten 3–0 at home (after a goalless draw in the first leg).
 Van der Kuijlen scored the third and final goal: a pass by Jan Poortvliet resulted in an effort that first hit the post, but rebounded back into his feet, enabling him to score nonetheless.
 Van der Kuijlen declared that "it was one of the few times we played really well on the European level.
 When you score a goal like that it stays in your memory."